m2studio/DogFinderApi/README.md

 The API to declare the registered dog as lost (need to do the registration before).
 **Parameter**
 - `customer_id` line customer id
-- `phone'` the customer phone number
+- `phone` the customer phone number
 - `dog_id` generated dog id
 - `location` the lat, long coordination where the dog lost